 \section{Model and main assumptions}

 Throughout this article, $(\Omega,\mathcal{A}, \PP)$ denotes a probability space rich enough to support all random variables under consideration.
 For $p\ge 1$, we write $L^p(\PP)$ for the space of random variables with finite $p$-th moment.
 For a generic, continuous random variable $Z$, we let $F_Z$ (resp.~$f_Z$, $q_Z$) denote its cumulative distribution function (resp.~probability density function, quantile function).
 We write $a\land b = \min\{a,b\}$ and $a\lor b = \max\{a,b\}$ for $a,b\in\mathbb{R}$, and use the symbol $\sim$ to denote asymptotic equivalence of sequences and functions.
+We write $\lesssim$ to mean inequality up to a generic multiplicative constant $C>0$ that can change from place to place.
+If the dependence of this constant on the surrounding variables is relevant to the argument, we will make this explicit, by saying, for example, that $C=C_n$ depends on $n$, or that $C$ is independent of $n$.
 The symbol $C^p(\RR)$ denotes the vector space of real-valued functions on $\RR$ with continuous derivatives up to order $p$.

 Let $(\varepsilon_t)_{t\in \ZZ}$ be a sequence of independent and identically distributed (i.i.d.)~copies of a random variable $\varepsilon$.
 Set